 - Maintain physical distancing from others as much as possible.

-- Wash your hands or use hand sanitiser regularly, and cough or sneeze into your elbow, and avoid touching your face.
+- Wash your hands or use hand sanitiser regularly, cough or sneeze into your elbow and avoid touching your face.

 - Avoid unnecessary touching of surfaces and items in places like shops.

 If you feel unwell

 If you feel unwell, stay in your accommodation and put a face covering on, if you have one.
 Do not use public transport to go home.

 Call the Cook Islands Healthline on 29667 for advice about what to do next.

 Keep track of where you have been

 Make sure you participate in the Cook Islands system to track people’s movements.
 Doing your part means you are part of the national effort to keep the Cook Islands COVID-19 free.

 The Cook Islands uses a system that's a little different to New Zealand’s: